-To simplify the setting of homework, we primarily use Mathletics and are currently trialling Lexia.
-These online resources allow children (supported by parents) to access relevant tasks and to manage their own learning, enabling them to spend an appropriate amount of time developing the core maths and literacy skills required for success in the classroom.
+To simplify the setting of homework, we primarily use online resources that allow children (supported by parents) to access relevant tasks and to manage their own learning, enabling them to spend an appropriate amount of time developing the core maths and literacy skills required for success in the classroom.
 There is an expectation that at least 30 minutes per week will be spent on these resources, but there is no upper limit!

-In addition, pupils are expected to complete weekly reading and spelling tasks and teachers will typically set a long term 'project task' to be completed over a period of weeks, linked to their current classroom topic.
+In addition, pupils are expected to complete weekly reading and spelling tasks and teachers will typically set a termly 'project task' to be completed over a period of weeks, linked to their current classroom topic.

 Where appropriate, or where a pupil does not have internet access at home, teachers may also choose to send home worksheet tasks and will set an achievable deadline for these.

-Our Marking Policy was updated in November 2016 to reflect the findings of a review of practice in line with research.
+Our Marking Policy reflects the findings of a 2016 review of practice in line with research.

-The marking policy supports an assessment system that focuses on formative assessment in the classroom, with the onus placed on verbal feedback and responses whilst work is being completed.
+The marking policy promotes an assessment system that focuses on formative assessment in the classroom, with the onus placed on verbal feedback and responses whilst work is being completed.
 This supports our wider aim of promoting independent learning strategies and pupil-initiated review of work as well as reduced teacher workload associated with marking.

-In the majority of year groups we use NFER test materials in the autumn, spring and summer terms to measure pupil attainment against age-appropriate curriculum outcomes.
-In years 2&6, national tests and the statutory teacher assessment frameworks are used.
+We use NFER test materials in the autumn, spring and summer terms to measure pupil attainment against age-appropriate curriculum outcomes.
+In years 2&6, national tests and the statutory teacher assessment frameworks are also used.

 The NFER tests offer a useful age-standardised scoring scale.
-We also convert raw test scores in reading, writing, spelling, punctuation & grammar and mathematics into 'steps' which are recorded and used to measure progress.
-These steps are reported to parents 2-3 times per year, typically just before termly progress meetings.
+We also convert raw test scores in reading, writing, spelling, punctuation & grammar and mathematics into 'steps' which are recorded and can be used to measure progress against broader expectations.
+Assessment outcomes are reported to parents 2-3 times per year, typically just before termly progress meetings.